VDA5050/VDA5050/VDA5050_EN.md

 For a 'RELEASE' zone, the vehicle requests access to the zone before entering the zone.
 A request for entering the RELEASE zone is necessary, even if the order contains released nodes within the zone.
-The vehicle decides in which distance the access is requested.
+The vehicle decides at what distance to the zone it requests access.
 If the access isn't granted in time, the vehicle shall not enter the zone.

 During traversing a 'COORDINATED_REPLANNING' zone, the vehicle can request a new path through the zone if the vehicle cannot proceed on its previously planned path.

-To request access or permission for a path change, the vehicle appends one or several zone requests related to interactive zones to its state message in `zoneRequests` array.
+To request access or permission for a path change, the vehicle appends one or several zone requests related to interactive zones to its state message in the `zoneRequests` field.

 Only requests to zones of enabled zone sets are valid.
 Zone requests can be made to zones that belong to maps that the vehicle is currently not on.
 If the vehicle requests access to a zone or permission for replanning in a zone within a zone set that is not enabled, master control shall always reject the request.

-The `requestID` allows master control to differentiate between different requests leading to new requests if the vehicle got denied once and allows the vehicle to request multiple alternatives at the same time.
+The `requestId` allows master control to distinguish between different requests and allows the vehicle to request multiple alternatives at the same time.
 Each request shall use an unique identifier per robot.
 Ids can be reused after a vehicle reboot.

 For requests related to a 'RELEASE' zone, a `zoneRequest` object of `requestType` 'ACCESS' shall be added to the state message.
 For permission to enter a 'COORINATED_REPLANNING' zone with a planned path or for replanning its path within the this zone, the request type shall be set to 'REPLANNING'.
 Request-specific parameters are added as optional parameters to the request.
-For 'REPLANNING' request, the `trajectory` parameter is added to describe the requested path as type of trajectory from the state message.
+For a 'REPLANNING' request, the planned path shall be added to the `trajectory` field.

 The parameter `requestStatus` shall be initially set to 'REQUESTED' by the vehicle for stating its request.
 If master control grants the request (as described in the following section) and the vehicle receives the corresponding message, it acknowledges that the vehicle has received the permission, by setting the `requestStatus` to 'GRANTED'.
 The vehicle can now enter the 'RELEASE' zone.